Is Coconut Oil Good for Your Skin? We Asked DermatologistsMarch 07, 2023

 From cleansing to hydrating the skin, we’ve heard a lot about the benefits of coconut oil.
-It’s a natural ingredient that can be found in a ton of skin-care products, but many people also like to apply it directly on to their skin to reap the proposed benefits.
-The increase in popularity surrounding this ingredient made us wonder, though, is coconut oil even good for your skin?
-To help us figure it out, we turned to board-certified dermatologists and Skincare.com experts Dendy Engelman, MD, and Dhaval Bhanusali, MD.
+It’s a natural ingredient that can be found in a variety of skincare products, and many people also like to apply it directly on to their skin to reap the purported benefits.
+The popularity of this ingredient made us wonder, though, is coconut oil even good for your skin?
+To help us figure it out, we turned to board-certified dermatologists and Skincare.com experts Dr. Dendy Engelman and Dr. Dhaval Bhanusali.

 Is Coconut Oil Good for Your Skin?